marketable-it-skills/s17-es2023-module_e-advanced-web-development/README.md

 ## Task Origin

-This project task is based on test projects from the EuroSkills Gdansk 2023 competition Module C test project submitted by Cyril Wanner (CH) and Sebastian Häni (CH).
+This project task is based on test projects from the EuroSkills Gdansk 2023 competition Module E test project submitted by Cyril Wanner (CH) and Sebastian Häni (CH).
 Tasks from these competitions are updated, modularized, and standardized to form the basis of the project task repository within the Erasmus+ "Marketable IT Skills" project.

 ## Content